What NOT to Pack in Your Carry-On Bag: What is Not Allowed on a Plane (2023)

 But always check with your airline since they might have stricter regulations on this.

 Most, but not all, tools are prohibited in carry-on luggage.
 If you’re planning on bringing your tools with you, you will most likely need to put them in checked luggage.

 Please leave all flammable chemicals and items at home.
-If you feel you must have fireworks, bleach or paint thinner on your vacation, buy them when you arrive.
+If you feel you must have fireworks, bleach, chlorine, or paint thinner on your vacation, buy them when you arrive.

 Camping gear used for fires and cooking, such as a camping stove, is considered flammable as well.

 TSA does say camp stoves “are allowed in carry-on or checked bags only if they are empty of all fuel and cleaned so that no fuel vapors or residue remain.”

 Check with TSA and the airline for rules and restrictions.
 If possible, get the equipment you need once you arrive to avoid the hassle.

 Are lighters or matches allowed on airplanes?

 You can bring a lighter on a plane in your carry-on, though usually only one is allowed.
-Lighters can only be checked if they have no fuel in them.
-Read more about taking matches and lighters on a plane including certain types of lighters that are not permitted.
+Lighters can only be checked if they have no fuel in them, but they have to be seriously 100% empty, AND in a DOT approved case.

 Can you bring e-cigarettes or vaping devices on a plane?

 Yes, you can take e-cigarettes or a vape on a plane.
 In fact, TSA requires you to pack your e-cigarette/vaping device in carry-on, not checked luggage.

-Meat, fruit, vegetables, and other agricultural products
+Bringing meat, fruit, vegetables, and other agricultural products in carry on bags

 If you want to bring an apple as a snack, just make sure you eat it on the plane.
 Otherwise it will be confiscated on arrival, and you could find yourself facing an angry border agent.

 Certain countries, like Australia and New Zealand, are even more strict and won’t allow things like wooden souvenirs you may have picked up somewhere else.